andyaiken/skirmish/tasks.md

 * Buy for 50 money

 ## Doors
-* Present on the map - 1x2 squares
+* Present on the map - 1x2 squares, horizontally or vertically
 * Counts as a wall: blocks LOS and can be broken down
-* Open a door for 1 movement point
+* Open / close a door for 1 movement point
-  * When opened, removed from the map

 ## Keys
 * Another sort of consumable item, like a potion
 * Make doors lockable
+  * Thieves can pick locks
 * Destroyed when used to lock / unlock
-* Thieves can pick locks

 ## Traps
 * Types of trap: